Colkerr/Mobile-Air-Sensor/README.md

 Micro USB 5V 1A 18650 TP4056 Lithium Battery Charger Module
 2-24V to 2-28V 2A DC-DC SX1308 Step-UP Adjustable Power Module Step Up

-A hot glue gun was ued to fix the charger and step up modules to the battery.
+A hot glue gun was used to fix the charger and step up modules to the battery.
 I'm waiting on a switch arriving so the on/off is by wire/pin connection in the photos.

+A simpler version would use a single cell powerbank incorporating the charger and 5v step up circuitry and sockets.
+A larger or custom made box would be required.